christophsk/segment-string/README.md

 ### _splitting strings using dynamic programming_

 This is a demonstration of dynamic programming applied to optimally splitting strings into words.
-Two different (linear) objective functions are used, one probabilistic and one based on Zipf's frequency-rank distribution.
+Two different objective functions are used, one probabilistic and one based on Zipf's frequency-rank distribution.

 The default language model is the frequency distribution of (English) Wikipedia having a minimum frequency of 200.
+From this, both types of objective functions are derived.

 Alternatively, the user can supply their own (byte-encoded) JSON file of word-frequency pairs, sorted ascending by frequency.

-See the [WordNinja](https://github.com/keredson/wordninja) package which uses one of the objective functions considered here.
+See the [WordNinja](https://github.com/keredson/wordninja) package which uses a version of the Zipf distribution.

 ## Example
 ```python